Get the best finish for walls before hanging wallpaper or painting

 Roll the first cut length out onto the pasting table.
 Apply the adhesive to the back of the lining paper with a pasting brush.

-To avoid getting adhesive onto the front face of the lining paper or on the pasting table, position the lining paper face down with one long edge flush against the edge of the pasting table.
+To avoid getting adhesive onto the front face of the lining paper or on the pasting table, position the lining paper face down.
+Make sure you have one long edge flush against the edge of the pasting table.
 Apply the adhesive in the centre of the sheet and brush it out towards the edge that’s lined-up with the edge of the table.

 When the first half is done, line up the opposite edge of the paper with the other side of the paste table and paste outwards from the centre again.